 “The Juniper Tree” (1990, Arbelos Film) Having fled their home after their mother is executed for alleged witchcraft, two medieval-era Icelandic sisters (Bryndis Petra Bragadottir and a pre-fame Björk) find solace with a widower and his son, but soon discover that old superstitions die hard.
 Newly restored Blu-ray presentation of this feature debut by writer/director/editor Nietzchka Keene is well-timed, given the recent interest in “folk horror,” but the film – shot in starkly gorgeous black-and-white with an Icelandic cast speaking English – also works as a sobering look at male fear/anger at female unity and power, and as an impressive showcase for Björk’s nascent talents.
 Arbelos’ disc includes a vintage interview with Keene (who died in 2004) and three of her short films, as well as a new interview with cinematographer Randy Sellars, outtakes and liner notes.

 “Feast of the Seven Fishes” (2019, Shout!
-Factory) Christmas-themed culture clash comedy with aspiring painter Skyler Gisondo bringing WASPy blonde Madison Iseman to the titular celebration at the home of his big, loud Italian-American family.
-Much of this will plays as overly familiar, but writer-director Robert Tinnell – who adapts his own Eisner-nominated graphic novel – invests the material with legitimate warmth and humor, much of which is aided by the charming leads (and Addison Timlin as Giosondo’s heartbroken and determined ex) and a supporting cast of vets, including Joe Pantoliano, Paul Ben-Victor, Ray Abruzzo and Lynn Cohen, all of whom understand that underplaying is the key to selling sentimental holiday material.
+Factory) Christmas-themed culture clash comedy with aspiring painter Skyler Gisondo (“The Righteous Gemstones”) bringing WASPy blonde Madison Iseman to the titular celebration at the home of his big, loud Italian-American family.
+Anecdotal indie drama by writer-director Robert Tinnell – who adapts his own Eisner-nominated graphic novel and invests the material with legitimate warmth and humor, much of which is aided by the charming leads and Addison Timlin as Gisondo’s ex, all of whom give warm, natural performances.
+The supporting cast of vets, including Joe Pantoliano, Paul Ben-Victor, Ray Abruzzo and Lynn Cohen, also understand that despite the occasional volume and abbondanza required of their roles, underplaying is the key to selling sentimental holiday material.
 “Feast” is currently in limited release at theaters across the country, including the Laemmle Music Hall, and on demand.